|

 3.6.8 Key/value pairs

-4. Deploying Enterprise Authentication and Authorization Controls
+4. Deploying Enterprise Authentication and Authorization Controls4.1 Credential management

 4.1.1 Single Sign-On (SSO)